Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Experiments

+\paragraph{\muFactH Scores.} The \muFactH scores adjust \facth for abstractiveness.
+They penalize the CNN/DM model for its low abstractiveness and reward the XSum model for its high abstractiveness, bringing them closer together, compared to their more divergent \facth scores.
+The \muFactH scores for MN-800 and MN-500 are also close (59.6\% versus 61.3\% for $\lambda$=none), as MN-800 is more factual but also less abstractive.

-\paragraph{Summary Quality and Abstractiveness.} \tabref{rouge-mint} lists \rouge scores for the different decodings, along with multiple abstractiveness metrics; these numbers are measured on the full test sets.\footnote{The \mint scores on the full test sets (\tabref{rouge-mint}) are similar to those on the smaller subsets (\tabref{facth-qags}), with the exception of CNN/DM, where the first test set part consists of CNN articles, while 90.5\% of the full test set consists of Daily Mail articles.} Decodings without abstractiveness constraints replicate previous works' \rouge scores \cite{lewis-etal-2020-bart,fabbri-etal-2019-multi}, see \appref{rouge}.
-The $\lambda_4$ constraint can dramatically increase abstractiveness while leaving \rouge scores virtually unchanged.
-To measure summary quality further, we conducted a human evaluation of informativeness and coherence of the summaries generated with the $\lambda_4$ decoding constraint; the results are mixed, where sometimes the default decoding is preferred, sometimes the $\lambda_4$ decoding and sometimes none of them, see \appref{baselines-quality}.
+\paragraph{Summary Quality and Abstractiveness.} \tabref{rouge-mint} lists \rouge-L scores for the different decodings, along with abstractiveness metrics, measured on the \textit{full} test sets. \rouge scores aim to measure summary quality by comparing the generated summaries with the reference summaries, while abstractiveness metrics measure overlap between the generated summaries and the input.
+Decodings without abstractiveness constraints replicate previous works' \rouge scores \cite{lewis-etal-2020-bart,fabbri-etal-2019-multi} (\appref{rouge}).
+The $\lambda_4$ constraint can \textbf{dramatically increase abstractiveness while leaving \rouge scores virtually unchanged}.
+We also conduct a human evaluation of informativeness and coherence, comparing unconstrained summaries with summaries generated with the $\lambda_4$ decoding constraint; the unconstrained decoding is preferred for XSum but the constrained decoding is preferred for CNN/DM, and results are mixed for Multi-News, see \appref{baselines-quality}.
 The density scores \cite{grusky-etal-2018-newsroom} in the table have high correlation with the \mint scores.
-See Appendix~\ref{appendix:feqa-abstractiveness} for fusion scores \cite{durmus2020feqa}.